 In this guide, we will go through all the details you need to know about retiring to Portugal, including costs, best places to retire, taxes, and much more.

-Who Can Retire in Portugal: Residence Permits and Visas
+Who Can Retire In Portugal: Residence Permits And Visas

-Moreover, when moving to Portugal, much like anywhere else, you might need a visa and a residence permit.
+When moving to Portugal, much like anywhere else, you might need a visa and a residence permit.
 The requirements differ depending on your country of origin.
 Keep in mind that you should have a clean criminal record, as the Portuguese government will run a criminal background check.